MicrosoftDocs/powerapps-docs/powerapps-docs/user/navigation.md

   - PowerApps
   - D365CE
 ---
-#  Basic navigation in a Model-driven app
+#  Basic navigation in a model-driven app

-Use the nav bar to get to your work area, create a new record, search, or do other tasks in a Model-driven app.
+Use the nav bar to get to your work area, create a new record, search, or do other tasks in an app.

 ## Accessing Unified Interface apps on browsers